-Because Sulindac is excreted in the urine primarily as biologically inactive forms, it may possibly affect renal function to a lesser extent than other non-steroidal anti-inflammatory drugs; however, renal adverse experiences have been reported with Sulindac (see ADVERSE REACTIONS).
+Because Sulindac tablets are excreted in the urine primarily as biologically inactive forms, it may possibly affect renal function to a lesser extent than other non-steroidal anti-inflammatory drugs; however, renal adverse experiences have been reported with Sulindac tablets (see ADVERSE REACTIONS).

-In healthy men, the average fecal blood loss, measured over a two-week period during administration of 400 mg per day of Sulindac, was similar to that for placebo, and was statistically significantly less than that resulting from 4800 mg per day of aspirin.
+In healthy men, the average fecal blood loss, measured over a two-week period during administration of 400 mg per day of Sulindac tablets, was similar to that for placebo, and was statistically significantly less than that resulting from 4800 mg per day of aspirin.

 Following a single dose, plasma concentrations of the active sulfide metabolite have been reported to be higher in patients with alcoholic liver disease compared to healthy normal subjects.